gchumillas-dart/domnode/README.md

 # DomNode

 A client-side library to manipulate and traverse DOM objects in a easy and intuitive way.
+This library is not intended as a replacement for the DOM library, but in many cases, it can simplifies the code efficiently.

 ## How to install